Felix, qui, quod amat, defendere fortiter audet

 Simulations with OS Noise Injection

-The simulator is also able to simulate the execution under the influence of OS noise measured on real machines.
+The simulator is also able to simulate the execution under the influence of OS noise measured on real machines [3].
 It can read noise-traces created with the Netgauge selfish detour and inject them in the execution (parameter: --noise-trace).
 By default, the noise is scheduled randomly.
 The option --noise-cosched enables co-scheduling of the noise traces.

-[1] T. Hoefler, C. Siebert and A. Lumsdaine:
+[1] Torsten Hoefler, Christian Siebert and Andrew Lumsdaine:

 Group Operation Assembly Language - A Flexible Way to Express Collective Communication In ICPP-2009 - The 38th International Conference on Parallel Processing, presented in Vienna, Austria, IEEE, ISBN: 978-0-7695-3802-0, Sep.
-2009,
+2009, (acceptance rate 32%, 71/220)

-serving: 38.107.191.85:54405© Torsten Hoefler
+serving: 44.199.212.254:58320© Torsten Hoefler